Isangeles/singer/README.md

 Currently in an early development stage.
 # Build
-First you need to install [GStreamer](https://gstreamer.freedesktop.org).
+First, you need to install [GStreamer](https://gstreamer.freedesktop.org).

-After that you can use [Meson](https://mesonbuild.com) to build the static library:
+After that, you can use [Meson](https://mesonbuild.com) to build the static library:
 ```
 $ meson build && cd build && ninja
 ```